embercc/crossbow_r0/README.md

 ## 3D Model Link
 * https://a360.co/3b0XKa3
 * https://a360.co/3otfhes (dynamic)
   * This is for preview.
-The f3d file will be free to download when the design is completed.
+The f3d file will be free to be downloaded when the design is completed.

 ## Misc
 * Z system is not ready.